 Introduction

-CVG (Computer Vision Group) is a young group of State Key Lab of CAD&CG, Zhejiang University.
-The main research interests of CVG focus on offline/realtime Structure-from-Motion, 3D Reconstruction, Video Segmentation/Matting and Editing.
+CVG (Computer Vision Group) is a group of State Key Lab of CAD&CG, Zhejiang University.
+The main research interests of CVG focus on Structure-from-Motion, SLAM, 3D Reconstruction, Augmented Reality, Video Segmentation/Matting and Editing.

 • 3D Reconstruction

 • Depth Video Recovery: a novel method for recovering consistent depth maps from a video sequence.
-Based on this work, we have developed several applications, such as refilming, moving object extraction, and spatio-temporal segmentation.
+A set of applications are developed based on this work, such as refilming, moving object extraction, and spatio-temporal segmentation.

 • 3D Reconstruction of Dynamic Scenes: focus on recovering high-quality depth maps for dynamic scenes from very few synchronized cameras (i.e. 2~3 cameras).
 In CVPR 2012, we propose a novel dense depth recovery method for a trinocular video sequence.
 In ECCV 2012, we propose a more general method which only uses 2~3 handheld freely moving cameras.
 Compared to traditional methods, this data capturing setup is much more flexible and easier to use.